michaelbrusegard/Informatics-Project-1/workoutplanner/USER_STORIES.md

 - To create a new workout
 - To add exercises to a workout
-- Write values for weigh, rep-range and sets
+- Write values for weight, rep-range and sets

 ## Overview of exercises - 1

-I am a person that easily forgets what exercises I have planned when i reach the training center.
+I am a person that easily forgets what exercises I have planned when I reach the training center.
-Therefore I need an overview where i can look up what i decided when i was at home, when I'm at the training center.
+Therefore I need an overview where I can look up what I decided when I was at home, when I'm at the training center.

-The user needs to have an overview over the exercises they have chosen already.
+The user needs to have an overview of the exercises they have chosen already.
-The overview should include the same values that they have entered before, as well as the name of the exercises, in a structured matter.
+The overview should include the same values that they have entered before, as well as the name of the exercises, in a structured manner.

 ### Important visuals